shreyamusini/Gemini_Flights/README.md

 ## Overview

 Gemini Flight Manager is a comprehensive backend system built using FastAPI, designed for managing and simulating flight-related operations.
 This system provides a robust platform for handling various aspects of flight management, including flight generation, search, and booking functionalities.

+This mission combines the use of Google's Gemini with the online chat interface Streamlit to create a Flight Manager that can search for available flights, backed by an SQLite database and FastAPI Server, and book flights as well through an AI chat experience.

 In this mission, I implemented the book_flight function for enabling booking flights.
 Along with book_flight, a helper function was made to extract the flight ID from the flight number.
-In conjunction with this function, I implemented book_flight_declaration tool for the chat interface in streamlit, which was then added to Gemini's tools to pair the book_flight function with Gemini.
+In conjunction with this function, I implemented book_flight_declaration tool for the chat interface in streamlit, which was then added to Gemini's tools to pair the book_flight function with Gemini so it can process the booking information to use later for book_flight and handling the response in the LLM function.
 As well, a FlightBookCriteria model was created to be paired with book_flight.
 Then, the LLM's response function was edited to handle a function call for both `book_flight` and `search_flight`.

 The project leverages FastAPI's efficient and easy-to-use framework to create a high-performance, scalable solution ideal for flight data management.
 It comes equipped with an SQLite database (flights.db) pre-populated with initial data, allowing for quick deployment and testing.